rsl-student/Hongtong-Logistics/README.md

 ### Ronald Looi
  - [rsl-student.github.io](https://rsl-student.github.io)

+# Packages used for project
+- nodemon
+- body-parser
+- dotenv
+- express
+- mongodb
+- mongoose

 # Notes
 - This backend project requires a .env file to hold the database of your choosing
 - It can be decalred as anything